 The strengthening of planning and monitoring in the public sector as the starting point

-In the publication, the external quality assessment of Finnish higher education is examined as a historical continuum.
+In the publication, the external quality evaluation of Finnish higher education is examined as a historical continuum.
 At the national level, the starting point was the general strengthening of planning and monitoring in the public sector.
 The key solution for higher education has been to emphasise the higher education institutions’ own responsibility for developing their activities and monitoring their performance, not only external control.

-At the time of establishing the Finnish Higher Education Evaluation Council in 1995, it was decided that a joint Council would be established for universities of applied sciences and universities.
+At the time of establishing the Finnish Higher Education Evaluation Council (FINHEEC) in 1995, it was decided that a joint Council would be established for universities of applied sciences and universities.
 Since 2014, this work has been continued by the Finnish Education Evaluation Centre, FINEEC.

 European development has had a strong influence on implementations in Finland

-During the 21st century, the most important driver in Europe has been the Bologna Process, which brought a need to change the national assessment policy.
-The Bologna Process and the European standards and guidelines for quality assurance have greatly influenced the external quality assessment of Finnish higher education.
+During the 21st century, the most important driver in Europe has been the Bologna Process, which brought a need to change the national evaluation policy.
+The Bologna Process and the European standards and guidelines for quality assurance (ESG) have greatly influenced the external quality evaluation of Finnish higher education.
 However, although the principles are common, the national solutions are different in the different European countries.
 Finland’s response was to start and establish audits of higher education institutions.
 There is a clear division of labour between the evaluation organisation, the higher education institutions, and the Ministry, which has for its part promoted the acceptability of evaluations in higher education institutions.

 In Finland, the development of higher education evaluation activities has been influenced by both national and European trends.
-Finland’s audit system was developed in parallel with the common European standards and guidelines and Finland joined the European quality assessment organisations at an early stage.
+Finland’s audit system was developed in parallel with the common European standards and guidelines and Finland joined the European quality assurance organisations at an early stage.